|Plan a Visit||Tours||Shopping & Dining|

 At the Montessori School of Dayton she successfully developed and implemented an arts education program.
 Jennifer sought to bring more art to more children in the Miami Valley and subsequently created SPARK Art Studio.
 As Director of SPARK Art Studio, Jennifer sees herself as a facilitator, one who assists children in self expression and creative problem solving.
 Jennifer sets the stage for children to create meaning and art in their own way while providing the tools and knowledge that feeds their ability to be creative and critical thinkers.
 In particular, her work with Oak Tree Corner for Grieving Children is unique.
 At Oak Tree she shares her talents with children who have experienced a deep loss through the death of a loved one.
 Through facilitating creative activities and art projects Jennifer helps children and families explore their feelings in a safe and supportive environment.
 Her work at Oak Tree opens up a process for dialogue among children about their experiences with grief, an invaluable asset to the hundreds of children who have participated in the workshops at Oak Tree.

-Jennifer received a BFA in Drawing from the San Francisco Art Institute and an MFA from the University of Cincinnati.
+Jennifer received a BFA in Drawing from the San Francisco Art Institute and studied in the MFA program at the University of Cincinnati.
 She also taught at the Art Academy of Cincinnati’s Art for Kids program and for University of Cincinnati’s teen outreach program.

 Individuals who have successfully developed, implemented and managed a